cjyuan/cyf-notes/ITP-JS2-Sprint3-PR-comments.md

 In mathematics, -A/B == A/-B == -(A/B), and -A/-B == A/B for any integers A and B (B ≠ 0).
 They represent a proper fraction if A < B and B ≠ 0.

-Consider comparing the absolute value of the numerator and the denominator instead.

  ***Input normalisation***, the process of pre-processing the input values before they are used in computation, can often simplify complexity of code, improve performance, and prevent errors.